dentolos19/PasteMystNet/README.md

 Process.Start(Response.Link); // Open posted file in browser
 ```

 This code snippet above should give you an idea of how is it used, I'm too lazy to explain futher but if you want more reference then check out [this project](https://github.com/dentolos19/PasteMystNet/tree/master/PasteMystTest).
-If you have any questions just [contact me](https://dentolos19.github.io/contact).
+If you have a question please open an issue [here](https://github.com/dentolos19/PasteMystNet/issues).

 ### Contributing